This post is part of a three-part series on referencing scholarly articles. You might also like:

 Okay, use the Google Books website.
 It’s excellent.
 I recommend you use it regularly to find good quality and credible textbooks.
 But be smart about how you cite Google Books.

-Google Books is an excellent source for finding information out of textbooks that are otherwise unavailable to you.
+Google Books is an excellent source for finding information from textbooks that are otherwise unavailable to you.

 That’s because Google Books actually gives you a sneak peek into actual good quality textbooks.
 You can read full segments of the books, and if you’re lucky, they’re the exact book segments that you need to learn about your specific topic.
 It’s an excellent resource!